junxit/us-congress-bills-116/bill.md

 - **(a)** *Definitions* In this section:
   - **(1)** *Freely Associated States* The term Freely Associated States means the Republic of Palau, the Republic of the Marshall Islands, and the Federated States of Micronesia, which have each entered into a Compact of Free Association with the United States.
   - **(2)** *United States* The term United States means the 50 States of the United States, the District of Columbia, the Commonwealth of Puerto Rico, the United States Virgin Islands, Guam, American Samoa, the Commonwealth of the Northern Mariana Islands, and the Freely Associated States.
-- **(b)** *In general* The Administrator of the National Oceanic and Atmospheric Administration shall establish a program, to be known as the “NOAA Precipitation Frequency Atlas of the United States”, to estimate and communicate the frequency of precipitation in the United States.
+- **(b)** *In general* The Administrator of the National Oceanic and Atmospheric Administration shall establish a program, to be known as the “NOAA Precipitation Frequency Atlas of the United States”, to compile, estimate, analyze, and communicate the frequency of precipitation in the United States.
 - **(c)** *Functions* The NOAA Precipitation Frequency Atlas of the United States—
   - **(1)** shall better inform the public and provide information on—
     - **(A)** temporal and spatial distribution of heavy precipitation;